Disabled Students' Allowances Part-time undergraduate, Northern Ireland students

 - receiving a bursary or award from your university or college which includes support that is equal to DSAs.

-If the Postgraduate DSAs Office determines that you are eligible for funding from another source they will tell you what you need to do.
+If the part-time DSAs Office determines that you are eligible for funding from another source they will tell you what you need to do.

 Nationality and residency